Continuing Education Activity

 Technique or Treatment

-Under the American Heart Association's advanced cardiovascular life support (ACLS) guidelines, the identification and treatment strategies for all tachycardic rhythms involve three simple, rapid decision points.[3]
-First is the identification of the rhythm as tachycardic.
+Under the American Heart Association's advanced cardiovascular life support (ACLS) guidelines, the identification and treatment strategies for all tachycardic rhythms involve 3 simple, rapid decision points.[3]
+First is the identification of the rhythm as tachycardia.
+Next, the tachycardic rhythm is divided into 1 of 2 categories depending on the width of the QRS complex:

-Next, the tachycardic rhythm is divided into one of two categories depending on the width of the QRS complex: (1) wide-complex tachycardia (QRS width greater than 0.12 seconds) or (2) narrow-complex tachycardia (QRS width less than 0.12 seconds).
-All narrow-complex tachycardias are considered to be supraventricular in origin and are referred to as SVTs.
+All narrow-complex tachycardias are considered supraventricular and are referred to as SVTs.
 Although wide-complex tachycardic rhythms can occur from sites above the ventricles (such as in supraventricular rhythms with a bundle branch block or other aberrant conduction), clinically, especially during emergent situations, wide-complex tachycardia is usually treated as ventricular in origin, as it is the most potentially life-threatening condition.

+Synchronized cardioversion differs from defibrillation in 2 aspects: the amount of energy needed to convert the rhythm is usually less than that required, and the shock is delivered in a different part of the cardiac cycle.
 When a patient is defibrillated, the energy is released through the paddles or hands-free pads immediately when the defibrillation button/s are pressed.
-The shock is delivered at whatever point the cardiac cycle happens to be in at that moment.
-If an electrical shock is provided during the relative refractory period (corresponding to the latter part of the T wave), it is possible to induce VF (the so-called “R-on-T Phenomenon”).
+The shock is delivered at whatever point the cardiac cycle happens to be in.
+If an electrical shock is provided during the relative refractory period (corresponding to the latter part of the T wave), it is possible to induce ventricular fibrillation (the so-called “R-on-T Phenomenon”).
 This would result in a patient who originally had a pulse being put into cardiac arrest.

 To avoid inducing cardiac arrest in a patient with a pulse, synchronized cardioversion is performed instead of defibrillation when a patient is in an SVT with a pulse but is considered unstable according to the definition above.
 To perform synchronized cardioversion, the defibrillator is placed into the “synchronize” mode by pressing the appropriate button on the machine.
 This causes the monitor to track the R wave of each QRS complex that goes by.
-A synchronizing marker will appear above each QRS complex, indicating that the synchronize feature is active.
+A synchronizing marker appears above each QRS complex, indicating the synchronize feature is active.

-The recommended energy levels used to perform synchronized cardioversion vary from 50 to 200 joules.
+The appropriate energy level is selected, and the discharge/shock button is pressed and held.
+The defibrillator does not release the shock immediately.
+Instead, it waits for the next R-wave to appear and delivers the shock at the time of the R-wave.
+This allows the shock to be provided safely away from the T wave, avoiding the R-on-T phenomenon.
+The recommended energy levels for synchronized cardioversion vary from 50 to 200 joules.
 Recalling the specific energy level for a particular sub-type of unstable tachycardia is difficult, especially in an emergent situation.
 The safest and easiest recommendation is to start at the lowest energy level (50 joules), and if the shock is unsuccessful, double the amount of energy used.
-In a refractory case, you will be at 200 joules after just three shocks.
+In a refractory case, 200 joules could be used after just 3 shocks.

 Clinical Significance